Trees, length spectra for rational maps via barycentric extensions and Berkovich spaces: Introduction

 \subsection{Comparison with Kleinian groups}

-We conclude our discussion by comparing our results above with some well-known results for Kleinian groups. \begin{enumerate} \item {\em Hyperbolic components and markings.} A hyperbolic component of rational maps should be though of as an analogue of $AH(M)$, the space of conjugacy classes of discrete faithful representations of $\pi_1(M)$ in $\PSL_2(\C)$.
-The repelling periodic cycles are in correspondence with the closed geodesics on the quotient hyperbolic three manifold.
-In the Kleinian group setting, closed geodesics are naturally marked by the representation, however, the markings of periodic cycles are in general not canonical.
+We conclude our discussion by comparing our results above with some well-known results for Kleinian groups. \begin{enumerate} \item {\em Hyperbolic components and markings.} A hyperbolic component of rational maps is an analogue of $AH(M)$, the space of conjugacy classes of discrete faithful representations of $\pi_1(M)$ in $\PSL_2(\C)$.
+The repelling periodic cycles are in correspondence with the closed geodesics on the quotient hyperbolic 3-manifold.
+For Kleinian groups, closed geodesics are naturally marked by the representation.
+The markings of periodic cycles are, in general, not canonical.

 \item {\em Limiting dynamics on $\R$-trees.} In \cite{MorganShalen84}, based on the study of valuations on the function field of the character variety, Morgan and Shalen showed how to compactify $AH(M)$ using isometric actions on $\R$-trees, which shed new lights and generalized part of Thurston's Hyperbolization Theorem.
-Bestvina and Paulin gave a more geometric perspective of this theory in \cite{Bestvina88} and \cite{Paulin88}.
+Bestvina and Paulin gave a more geometric perspective of this theory in \cite{Bestvina88, Paulin88}.
 In the rational map setting, the construction of limiting map on $\R$-trees using barycentric extensions is in the same spirit as Bestvina and Paulin's construction, while the Berkovich dynamics, which studies valuations on polynomial rings, adapts the algebraic perspective as in Morgan and Shalen's formulation.
-The equivalence between the two explained in Theorem \ref{ConnectionToBerkovichDynamics} is analogous to the equivalence of various constructions of $\R$-trees in Kleinian groups.
-We remark that in the rational map setting, the construction does not require the sequence to come from a single hyperbolic component.
+Theorem \ref{EquivTheorem} is analogous to the equivalence of various constructions of $\R$-trees for Kleinian groups.
+We remark that the construction does not require the sequence to come from a single hyperbolic component in the rational map setting.

-\item {\em Limiting ratios of length spectra.} The limiting ratios of lengths of marked geodesics for degenerating sequence of Kleinian groups are naturally recorded in the limiting isometric action on the $\R$-tree (see \cite{MorganShalen84} and \cite{O96}).
+\item {\em Limiting ratios of length spectra.} The limiting ratios of lengths of marked geodesics for degenerating sequence of Kleinian groups are naturally recorded in the limiting isometric action on the $\R$-tree (see \cite{MorganShalen84, O96}).
 Theorem \ref{TL} gives analogous results in complex dynamics.